haakonleg/go-e2ee-chat-engine/README.md

 - ~~Prevent users from registering a user with a empty username++~~ (@barskern)
 - Add validation of messages on the server side
 - The server code is probably not thread-safe (ConnectedClients map in server.go), we need to redisign the way we access the clients and currently connected users.
 Probably need to find a way to not have to use mutexes directly, but create some kind of abstraction to access the connected clients.
+- Seperate validation from the server code to another file/package, and ensure that validation is being done server side for usernames, chat room names, chat messages etc...
+- Ensure that chat rooms and messages are being fetched from the database in a preffered order.
+For example maybe chat rooms should be listed in descending order according to number of users, then the timestamp etc...
+And chat messages must be listed according to the timestamp.
+This is currently not ensured in the server code.